 An exchange involves the redemption of shares of one fund and the purchase of shares of another fund.
-You can exchange your shares of the fund for shares of the same class of another fund at their respective net asset values if shares of that fund are available for purchase by the insurance company separate account or other eligible investor through which your investment in the fund is made.
+You can exchange shares of your fund for shares of the same class of another fund at net asset value if shares of that fund are available for purchase by the insurance company separate account, or other eligible investor through which your investment in the fund is made.
 See the prospectus or other materials for the investment vehicle through which your investment in the fund is made for a further discussion of the exchange privilege.
 You should read the prospectus of the fund into which you are exchanging and consider the differences in investment objectives, policies, and risks, and in fees and expenses, before making an exchange.

-Disruptive Trading
+Other Considerations Disruptive Trading